What is this stuff?

-Fitness is classic CrossFit.
+Fitness is rooted in classic CrossFit.
 These are a brutally elegant doses of mainly couplets and triplets, but there are also chippers on occasion.
 These are mostly workouts that are moderate in volume and in weight.
 Most of the time you will see weights that are less than 115lbs for men and 75lbs for women, as well as 50 or less reps per exercise.
 Most of these workouts should take 15 minutes or less.
 We are working on General Physical Preparedness (GPP) for our Fitness crew.

 That being said, we still want you to be as strong as possible while getting “in shape”/developing metabolic conditioning/working on GPP.
 We still have a strength portion that is listed for our Fitness athletes.
 In an ideal world, we use a linear progression for these athletes to add 5lbs per week to their lifts.
 This allows us to develop strength over the long term all while being able to use technique at lighter weights and learn new cues to properly apply newfound strength week by week.

-We also have skill work in the form of progressions and drills for our Fitness athletes that allows the development of some higher CrossFit skills such as double unders, handstand pushups, chest to bar pullups, toes to bar, and muscle-ups.
+We also have skill work in the form of progressions and drills for our Fitness athletes that allows the development of some higher functional fitness skills such as double unders, handstand pushups, chest to bar pullups, toes to bar, and muscle-ups.
 Most of these drills and progressions are NOT posted on this website and are only done in-class for our members under the direction and instruction of a coach.

 Any and all parts of these Fitness workouts can be scaled down and will be assigned by our coaches for those who attend our box.
 We can scale pullups all the way down to ring rows, we can scale ring dips all the way down to girl pushups, and we can scale the weight down to a youth training bar, 5lb dumbbells, or a PVC pipe.
 No Fitness workouts are scaled up by our coaches for you if you attend our box.